petrusje/sqflite_state_repository/README.md

 # sqflite_state_repository

- This class encapsulates Sqflite Table defined by RowModel, it encapsulats all the CRUD operations
+ This package encapsulates Sqflite Table defined by RowModel, it encapsulats all the CRUD operations

 ## Getting Started